-Erasmus project trip to Italy: discover and experience sustainability
+Erasmus project trip to Italy: discovering and experiencing sustainability

-Class 8A of the Klax School went on an exciting trip to northern Italy in April as part of a European Erasmus+ exchange project.
-The focus was on the question: ‘How sustainable are our schools - and our cities?’
+In April, Class 8A of the Klax School went on an exciting trip to northern Italy as part of a European Erasmus+ exchange project.
+The focus of the trip was the question, 'How sustainable are our schools — and our cities?'

-After a short stopover in Munich, the group started the project ‘Are our schools sustainable?’ on Lake Garda.
-They visited the IC Iseo schools and the Antonietti School in Iseo, where they discussed sustainability in everyday school life with the Italian pupils in workshops and teaching units.
-Among other things, they focussed on the schools' equipment, sustainable everyday habits and the mutual exchange of ideas and solutions.
-One particular highlight was the collaboration with the Italian youngsters from the Antonietti School.
-In presentations, they compared the sustainability measures of their schools and developed creative logos for a ‘sustainable school’.
+After a brief stop in Munich, the group began the project 'Are our schools sustainable?' on Lake Garda.
+They visited the IC Iseo and Antonietti schools in Iseo, where they discussed sustainability in everyday school life with Italian pupils during workshops and lessons.
+Topics included the schools' equipment, sustainable everyday habits, and the exchange of ideas and solutions.
+A particular highlight was collaborating with the Italian youngsters from the Antonietti School.
+During presentations, the pupils compared the sustainability measures of their respective schools and designed creative logos for a 'sustainable school'.

-The topic of sustainability also took centre stage outside the schools.
-At the Natural Science Museum in Brescia, it was explained that there are differences in sustainability between the historic city centre and the surrounding urban areas.
+The topic of sustainability also took centre stage outside of school.
+At the Natural Science Museum in Brescia, they learnt about the differences in sustainability between the historic city centre and the surrounding urban areas.
 The pupils then explored Brescia in a completely new way.
-In small groups, they examined the city - from the historic centre to the green outer areas - and addressed questions such as: What works well?
-Where is there room for improvement?
+Working in small groups, they examined the city — from the historic centre to the green outer areas — addressing questions such as: What works well?
+Where is room for improvement?
 And how does Brescia compare to Berlin?

-At the end of their trip, the young people got involved in a very practical way: in a rubbish collection campaign around Lake Garda, they looked at environmental protection in everyday life and their own contribution to a cleaner world.
+At the end of their trip, the young people took part in a practical activity: a rubbish collection campaign around Lake Garda.
+Through this, they considered environmental protection in everyday life and how they can contribute to a cleaner world.

-Class 8A returned to Berlin with many new impressions, insights and international friendships in their luggage.
-The project not only promoted knowledge about sustainability, but also team spirit, openness and a sense of responsibility - values that unite.
+Class 8A returned to Berlin with many new impressions, insights, and international friendships.
+The project promoted not only knowledge about sustainability, but also team spirit, openness and a sense of responsibility — values that unite.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the National Agency.
 Neither the European Union nor the granting authority can be held responsible for them."